Skip to main content

 Oral Defense of Doctoral Dissertation

 Each Ph.D. candidate is required to pass a final oral examination directed primarily to the defense of the dissertation.
 The defense of the dissertation is a rigorous examination intended to test the student’s knowledge of the research covered in the dissertation, as well as their general knowledge of the related fields of study.
-The dissertation defense begins with a formal 45–50-minute public presentation describing the research methods and results, which is followed by questions from the audience.
+The dissertation defense begins with a formal 45-50 minute public presentation describing the research methods and results, which is followed by questions from the audience.
 The candidate's Dissertation Committee then conducts an oral examination in a closed-door session to test the candidate's understanding of the area of research.
-Performance on this examination must receive approval from the student's Dissertation Committee before the student will be recommended for the Ph.D. degree.
+Performance on this examination must receive approval of the student's Dissertation Committee before the student will be recommended for the Ph.D. degree.

-Students should schedule their dissertation defense at least one month prior to the presentation date and submit a written copy of their dissertation to each member of their Dissertation Committee, allowing a minimum of two weeks prior to the dissertation defense for review of the written document Students should consult the Graduate Services Coordinator at their home institution for detail regarding the scheduling protocol for their oral defense.
+Students should schedule their dissertation defense at least one month prior to the presentation date and submit a written copy of their dissertation to each member of their Dissertation Committee, allowing a minimum of two weeks prior to the dissertation defense for review of the written document.

-Your Path to Admission
+Your path to admission

 Discover key information about application steps and required documentation to help you move forward with confidence.